readium/architecture/proposals/001-format-api.md

 Computed properties for convenience.
 More can be added as needed.

+* `isZIP: Boolean`
+  * Returns whether this media type is structured as a ZIP archive.
+* `isJSON: Boolean`
+  * Returns whether this media type is structured as a JSON file.
 * `isOPDS: Boolean`
   * Returns whether this media type is contained by `OPDS1`, `OPDS1Entry`, `OPDS2` or `OPDS2Publication`.
   * Used to determine the type of remote catalogs.